강의

 Response: "How should we define this to make it a team assignment?"

-"The ability to structure vague requests into actionable tasks - this is your first step toward becoming a developer who leads a team."
+"The ability to structure vague requests into actionable tasks is your first step toward becoming a developer who leads a team."

 6. Summary